The Bozeman Trail

 The Bozeman Trail: Preserving History, Connecting Generations

-Established in 1863, the Bozeman Trail spanned 535 miles, creating a vital “shortcut” from the Oregon Trail near Casper, Wyoming, to the Montana gold fields around Virginia City.
+Pioneered in 1863 by John Bozeman and John Jacobs as a shortcut to the new Montana goldfields, the Bozeman Trail spanned approximately 535 miles from the Oregon Trail near Casper, Wyoming, to the mining camps around Virginia City.
 The route passed directly through Native American hunting grounds and traditional homelands, setting the stage for a complex and often violent chapter in American history.

 Its growing use by settlers and the establishment of military forts led to escalating conflict and ultimately Red Cloud’s War, which included the Fetterman Battle (1866) and the Wagon Box and Hay Field Fights (1867).